celxl/cache-helper/README.md

  - typescript

 ## Why caching?
-Cache is used to improve performance within application taken data from memory instead other sources that are not as fast.
+Cache is used to improve performance within application taken data from memory or caching services like *Redis* instead other sources that are not as fast.
 Eg. consider an application that needs to use HTTP request to other application to fetch some data, with cache you won't need to make a new request every time data is needed, simply make the request the first time and store the data in cache.
 When using cache is important to keep that in mind:
  - Data you store in cache can change in realtime so is important to set cache expiration time according to your needs.
  - Is easy to forget your application is using cache which can lead unexpected results and tricky to debug.

+## Features
+ * In memory cache support
+ * Redis cache support
+ * Multiple instates efficiently supported.
+   * Initialized instates with the exact same options will always return the exact same instate (reference to an existing instance already created).
+   * Initialized instates with different options than an existing one will return new instance.
+   * Initializing different *Redis* instance will return different instances, **but they still share the same redis connection**, avoiding multiple connections to same redis service.
+ * Framework agnostic

 ## Why use this library?
 **cache-helper** aims to simplify caching implementation in your application, with minimum setup this helper provides and easy way to manage caching, now since version 2.0.0 you can choose either memory or redis cache.